TKais/Log-Analyzer/README.md

 * Run the command `python3 news.py`
 * Once the script has logged "***Database queries complete!***" in the terminal, you can see the answers in the logs in your terminal, or open the file `output.txt` in `Log-Analyzer/vagrant/news/output.txt`.

+## Query Output
+You can see the answers to the 3 questions by either:

+* Checking the logs in your terimal
+* Checking the auto-generated output.txt file in the `news` directory.
+This file is generated in `Log-Analyzer/vagrant/news/output.txt` after the first time `python3 news.py` is ran

 ## Project Views
 This project utilizes 3 views, which are created for you: